Solo por HOY: Envío a LUKA en todos los libros que quieras Ver más

 Respuesta:

-La encuadernación de esta edición es Tapa dura.
+La encuadernación de esta edición es Tapa Dura.

 Preguntas y respuestas sobre el libro

-¿Tienes una pregunta sobre este libro?
+¿Tienes una pregunta sobre el libro?
 Inicia sesión para poder agregar tu propia pregunta.

 Opiniones sobre Buscalibre